 People may not enjoy smiling due to dental issues.
 When our teeth are not in optimal health, it may adjust the urge to show our teeth which can cause a negative response to our emotions.
 Keeping up to speed with your dental regime and making sure your teeth are healthy can ensure that you have no urge to avoid smiling.

 So can smiling actually be good for you?

 The best way to know if these theories work is to study them yourself.
 For example, if you are feeling down, smile and see if it adjusts the way you feel.
 Or if you are in a room full of strangers, give an expression of positivity and see if they smile back at you.

-City smiles is here to help you boost your smile and confidence, call us today on 03 9654 6979
+City Smiles is here to help you take care of your smile, call us today on 03 9654 6979